EASS-HIT-PART-A-2025-CLASS-VII/WhatTheNote/README.md

 # WhatTheNote
----
 A full-stack application that transforms PDF documents into interactive, AI-powered knowledge bases.
-It leverages state-of-the-art LLMs for summarization, querying, and content cleanup, providing a seamless experience for document management and exploration.
+It leverages Groq LLM for summarization, querying, and content cleanup, providing a seamless experience for document management and exploration.

 ## Features
 - 📄 **PDF Upload & Extraction**: Upload PDF files and extract their content.